The Complexity of Spines and their Mathematical Connections

 Fig. 6.
 Volume thickness map of porcupine quill samples and the respective frequency graph: (a) Q1, (b) Q2, (c) Q3 and (d) Q4 (Colour legend above x-axis represents the thickness of the porcupine quill in the respective inset) (Tee et al., 2022).

 The thickest region of the stiffeners appears at the junction with the shell, which is logical since we would like our structure to have the most stability at its base.
 From a load-bearing perspective, it makes sense to have thicker structures that can bear more leads closer to the exterior.
 This results in better absorption of stress than if the thickest structures were in the middle, resulting in a frail exterior with a strong interior structure.
-Mathematically derived models like the following are useful since they allow engineers to further understand the basic that give to various spinous structures.
+Mathematically derived models like the following are useful since they allow engineers to further understand the basic that give strength to various spinous structures.
 These basic principles can then be adapted and modified for general usage, like beams and bridges, to design sturdy but malleable tissue regeneration scaffolds.

 Modeling porcupine spines present various engineering applications in different domains.
 Ghazlan et al. (2021) describes designing a cellular structure for mitigating the effect of loadings based on the porosity of porcupine spines.
 The mathematical models that allow researchers to unravel the mysteries of the natural world endow them with the potential to purposefully apply these discoveries to build better cellular grafts, load-bearing columns, or even bridges.
 A model made to characterize how divergent hair growth in rodents becomes a spine describes this (Gonçalves et al., 2018).